-Magnitude 5.2 quake shakes central North Island, near Taumarunui, sirens triggered at Mt Ruapehu
+Magnitude 5.2 earthquake shakes central North Island, sirens triggered at Mt Ruapehu

 She'd been told debris and mud on the mountain had been vulnerable due to all the rain in the area recently.

-All evacuees had been given hard hats and hi-vis to wear and were currently standing around in an area near The Chateau.
+All evacuees were currently standing around in an area near The Chateau.

 Local residents had been helpful explaining the situation to tourists, and also helping keep them calm.